The Song Co. Artists

 Susannah Lawergren, Soprano

-Jessica O'Donoghue, Co-Artistic Director & Mezzo Soprano
+Jessica O'Donoghue, Mezzo Soprano & Co-Artistic Director

 Timothy Reynolds, Tenor

-Hayden Barington, Baritone
+Hayden Barrington, Baritone

 Andrew O'Connor, Bass-Baritone